alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 .. note::
     BrowserStack and SauceLabs don’t support server-side testing, meaning that the test folder can’t be uploaded onto the platform in order to run the tests.
 Client-side testing generally focuses on testing the application or website directly on the user’s end.
 For testing carried out on cloud services, this means that the test suite is stored locally, on a computer and connected to a device in the cloud.
-    BrowserStack and SauceLabs don’t support server-side testing, meaning that the test folder can’t be uploaded onto the platform in order to run the tests.
-Client-side testing generally focuses on testing the application or website directly on the user’s end.
-For testing carried out on cloud services, this means that the test suite is stored locally, on a computer and connected to a device in the cloud.

 ```

 However, some of these cloud services give you access to a virtual machine or a Docker container that has a cloud device attached, where you upload your tests, configure your environment and run your tests.